SamYT-dur/FERROSCOPE/README.md

 # FERROSCOPE
-Depository for the Evans group ferroelectric search program using the CSD Python API.
+Repository for the Evans group ferroelectric search program using the CSD Python API.

 Every polar entry from the CSD is considered as a potential ferroelectric material.\
 Structural modifications are made to each. \